HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-feature-management.md

     - dotnet
     - aspnetcore
     - webapi
-    - di
+    - featuremanagement
-    - ioc
+    - feature
-    - dryioc
+    - featureflag
 ---

 The .NET Core `Feature Management` libraries provide idiomatic support for implementing feature flags in a .NET or ASP.NET Core application.
 These libraries allow you to declaratively add feature flags to your code so that you don't have to write all the `if` statements for them manually.